Ligengxin96/FetchBingDailyImage/README.md

 ## How it work

 Use schedule Github Action to automatically update readme.md file to trigger the Github Action to deploy main branch project to heroku.

 After deploying in heroku, heroku will automatically execute `npm start` command to run this project, so we can fetch the image everyday.

 This is like we deploy a azure function in heroku, we can get a free azure function by this way.

-## Fetch Time
+## Latest fetch time

-Latest Fetch Time: `2021-06-17 06:19:24`
+Latest fetch time: `2021-06-17 06:19:24`

+## To everyone

+IF this project is helpful to you please start this project, this is an encouragement to me `:)`